Faith. Service. Law.

 The Defining Formula: Pius XII proclaimed:

-“Hence if anyone, which God forbid, would dare willfully to deny or to call into doubt what we have defined, let him know that he has fallen away completely from the divine and Catholic faith.”2
+He immediately reinforced the definition with a solemn warning: “Hence if anyone, which God forbid, should dare willfully to deny or to call into doubt that which we have defined, let him know that he has fallen away completely from the divine and Catholic faith.”
+Pius XII notes that this Assumption should be understood as the “crowning privilege” of Mary’s Immaculate Conception and perpetual virginity.

 Why This is Ex Cathedra: Like the 1854 definition, Pius XII employs language of definition and binding authority.
 He explicitly states that this is a doctrine to be held by the entire Church.
 The defining language is unambiguous; the four conditions are met.
 This is the most recent universally accepted ex cathedra statement.

-Theological Significance: The Assumption affirms that Mary is not merely a historical figure but a living presence in the communion of saints.
-It also prefigures Christian hope: as the first to be assumed into heaven body and soul, Mary exemplifies the resurrection hope that all believers share.
+Theological Significance: The Assumption affirms that Mary is not merely a historical figure but a living presence in the communion of saints—the theological premise underlying all Catholic Marian devotion.5 It also prefigures Christian hope: as the first human person after Christ to share fully in resurrection glory body and soul, Mary exemplifies the hope that all believers share.
+(Scripture records that Enoch was “translated” and Elijah taken up in a whirlwind [Gen 5:24; 2 Kings 2:11], but Catholic tradition treats these bodily translations as distinct from Mary’s unique assumption into heavenly glory—into the beatific vision itself—which is the proper subject of the 1950 definition.)
 The doctrine emphasizes that matter is not evil; the body is redeemed, not discarded.
 Mary’s assumption body and soul is a sign of the Church’s future glory.

 Disputed Cases: Where Theologians Disagree